 Dangerous solid wastes must be stored and handled according to special guidelines and may require a permit.
-Follow the regulations and requirements outlined by Ecology and, in some cases, King County.
+Follow the regulations and requirements outlined by the Washington State Department of Ecology (Ecology) and, in some cases, King County.

 The following steps must be taken to minimize risk: